 There are plenty of things you can do to self-assess your levels of emotional intelligence in the workplace.
-Although this won't be as accurate as the EQ-i 2.0 tool, it will begin making you more aware of your emotions and the emotions of those around you, and how they affect interactions in the workplace.
+Although this won't be nearly as accurate or specific, it will begin making you more aware of your emotions and the emotions of those around you, and how they affect interactions in the workplace.
 To start with, try asking yourself these questions over the next few days in the office: